seasoncloud/Alleloscope/samples/SNU601/scATAC/README.md

 ![Alt text](inst/plots/genotype.png?raw=true "SNU601 genotypes")
 <br/>

 #### Step6.
-Infer clonal identity for each cell in the scATAC-seq data.
+Infer clonal identity for each cell in the scATAC-seq data

 * generate a clone by (marker) region matrix with values representing different haplotype profiles from matched scDNA-seq data.
 ```